iHome packs Google Assistant into a spiffy-looking alarm clock

 iHome's helping Google Assistant get more versatile at CES 2018.
-While Google's digital assistant -- popularized by the Google Home ($129.00 at Jet.com) smart speaker and Google's Pixel ($604.49 at Amazon.com) phones -- can do a lot of tasks at your command, for a while you could only access it via speakers and phones.
+While Google's digital assistant -- popularized by the Google Home smart speaker and Google's Pixel phones -- can do a lot of tasks at your command, for a while you could only access it via speakers and phones.
 The iHome iGV1 builds it into an alarm clock.

 Google's limited hardware options have stood in stark contrast to Amazon's many competing Echo speakers and many more third-party devices with Amazon Alexa built in.
 The iGV1 is one of the first Google Assistant devices we've seen that's not a smart speaker or a phone.